cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/sma6.jpg)
     ![AzureMigrate](assets/sma6_1.jpg)

-8. Select "Automatically install and complete HCM setup on this server" and download the setup using link provided and complete the installation.
+8. After Migration is completed, Select "Automatically install and complete HCM setup on this server" and download the setup using link provided and complete the installation.

     ![AzureMigrate](assets/sma7.jpg)
     ![AzureMigrate](assets/sma8.jpg)